ircnet-com/misc/ircd-patches/README.md

 2. During registration on IRC, the real host name is replaced by the spoofed host name
 3. The IP address is replaced by 255.255.255.255 in most cases. `beIR` etc will still match the real IP address.
-4. I-Lines containing spoofed hostnames will not be listed in `STATS I`
+4. I:Lines containing spoofed hostnames will not be listed in `STATS I`

 ## Note for operators
 * you can (T)K-Line spoofed hosts directly